FacuM/AutoMatch/README.md

     Tweak the algorithm by playing around with the values within the `settings.ini` file.
 This file will be automatically generated during the first startup.
 Invalid values will be ignored and their defaults will be loaded instead.

+- [X] Spotify favorite track and artists

+    Suggested likes will show their favorite track, using the interactive mode will also let you check their favorite artists by typing "s" at the prompt.

 - [ ] ~~Main menu with account settings options (max distance, age range, etc.).~~

 # Requirements